GNOME/gnome-nightly-oci/README.md

+# This repository is depricated.
+Please use [gnome-runtime-images][1] instead

+Depricated in favor of a repository tha also has images for the stable runtimes.

-# Container images with the GNOME nightly runtime
+## Container images with the GNOME nightly runtime

 This repo contains the docker files used to build the container images that are used to build Flatpak packages in the gtilab-CI.